transreductionist/documents.io/README.md

 A man who has not passed through the inferno of his passions has never overcome them.
 As far as we can discern, the sole purpose of human existence is to kindle a light in the darkness of mere being.
 Everything that irritates us about others can lead us to an understanding of ourselves.

 ―C. J. Jung

 ---

+Always try to innovate.
+If you lose your old fitness, you lose out to Bose-Einstein condensation.
+I am sure that companies that go under would feel better if they knew that they were victims of Bose-Einstein condensation.

+―Jennifer Tour Chayes

+---